General Indications Top

 After the Procedure Top

-Withdraw the needle or catheter (this is best done on expiration) and secure the thoracentesis site using a small sterile dressing.
-Interpretation of results: see Analysis of Pleural Fluid (Thoracentesis).
+Withdraw the needle or catheter (this is best done on expiration) and secure the site of thoracentesis using a small sterile dressing.